Durchstarten – Questions and Answers

 For how long and how often can I get funding?

 Only one time for a duration of up to 12 months.
 Durchstarten is meant to help you get started, so that later on you can apply in our other funding programmes.
 There you have the possibility to get funding more than once.
-Don’t hesitate to contact us if you have any questions regarding the application procedures!

 How often can I apply for funding?

-When can I start with my project?
+When can I start with my project and when do I need to finish it?

 How much money can I get per project?